What Is Epilepsy?

 - Focal Seizures: This affects a particular part of the brain that effects physically and emotionally.

-Besides having abnormal sensations and behaviour, and loss of consciousness, there are other epilepsy Symptoms as follows:
+Besides having abnormal sensations and behavior, and loss of consciousness, there are other epilepsy Symptoms as follows:

 - Loss of coordination in hands and legs